-3. Associativity condition: for any triple $(i,j,k)$ of positive integers,
+3. associativity condition: for any triple $(i,j,k)$ of positive integers,

 \end{definition} \begin{remark}For any vector space $V$, $(V,\tau)$ is always a braided vector space with the usual flip $\tau$.
-And the Yang-Baxter conditions in the above definition hold automatically.
-In this case, the quantum $\textbf{B}_\infty$-algebra returns to the classical $\textbf{B}_\infty$-algebra (for the definition of $\textbf{B}_\infty$-algebras, one can see \cite{LoR}).\end{remark} \textbf{Examples}.
-1. A braided vector space $(V,\sigma)$ is a quantum $\textbf{B}_\infty$-algebra with $M_{ij}=0$ except for the pairs $(1,0)$ and $(0,1)$.
+In this case, the braid condition in the above definition holds automatically, and the quantum multi-brace algebra returns to the classical $\textbf{B}_\infty$-algebra (for the definition of $\textbf{B}_\infty$-algebras, one can see \cite{LoR}).\end{remark}